-In this study we set up an empirical model in an attempt to discover the main determinants of inter-country Internet penetration rates.
+IN THIS STUDY, we set up an empirical model in an attempt to discover the main determinants of intercountry Internet penetration rates.
 Our results confirm past findings that economic strength, telecommunications and technology infrastructure, English proficiency, and a country's political and economic openness play a fundamentally important role in determining diffusion rates.
-In addition to these findings we showed that tertiary enrollment and income equality also have a significant positive impact on Internet usage rates.
+In addition to these findings, we showed that tertiary enrollment and income equality also have a significant positive impact on Internet usage rates.

-Given that the Internet is becoming increasingly important in today's societies, not just as a means of communication and source of information, but also in terms of cultural7, economic8 and political development, efforts should be put into bridging the Digital Divide.
-Our results hint to various possible policies that may help accelerate the adoption of the Internet in developing countries, such as fighting income inequality, and promoting higher education and the learning of the English language9.
-Keniston (1997) makes a very strong case that the benefits of Internet usage can be experienced by the majority of masses in less developed countries only if we move away from an English only internet platform and embrace local languages.
-In a 2000 survey article, Madon provided an outstanding summary of documented research regarding the measurable impact of Internet usage in developing countries on economic productivity and infrastructure development, improving health, lowering costs of education, alleviating poverty10, empowerment of marginalized groups, promoting democracy and sustainable development.
+Given that the Internet is becoming increasingly important in today's societies, not just as a means of communication and source of information, but also in terms of cultural,6 economic,7 and political development, effort should be put into bridging the digital divide.
+Our results hint at various possible policies that may help accelerate the adoption of the Internet in developing countries, such as fighting income inequality and promoting higher education and the learning of the English language.8 Keniston (1997) makes a very strong case that the benefits of Internet usage can be experienced by the majority of the population in less developed countries only if we move away from an English-only Internet platform and embrace local languages.
+In a 2000 survey article, Madon provided an outstanding summary of documented research regarding the measurable impact of Internet usage in developing countries on economic productivity and infrastructure development, improving health, lowering costs of education, alleviating poverty,9 empowering marginalized groups, and promoting democracy and sustainable development.